 Where compensatory mitigation is required under the terms of Section C, above, the project owner shall mitigate project impacts to special status plant occurrences with compensatory mitigation.
-Compensatory mitigation shall consist of acquisition of habitat supporting the target species, or restoration/enhancement of populations of the target species, and shall meet the performance standards for mitigation described below.
+Compensatory mitigation shall consist of acquisition of habitat species, and shall meet the performance standards for mitigation described below.
 In the event that no opportunities for acquisition or restoration/enhancement exist, the Project owner can fund a species distribution study designed to promote the future preservation, protection or recovery of the species.
 Finally, if the project owner chooses, an in lieu fee can be paid to satisfy these requirements.
 If all or a portion of the acquired habitat compensation lands for Bio-10 or Bio-17 provide for the replacement of the Special Status Plants impacted, then the requirements of this condition will be reduced by that amount.
-Compensatory mitigation shall be at a ratio of 3:1 for CNDDB Rank 1 plants, with three acres of habitat acquired or restored/enhanced for every acre of habitat occupied by the special status plant that will be disturbed by the Project Disturbance Area (for example if the area occupied by the special status plant collectively measured is $\frac{1}{4}$ acre than the compensatory mitigation will be $\frac{3}{4}$ of an acre).
+Compensatory mitigation shall be at a ratio of 3:1 for CNDDB Rank 1 plants, with three acres of habitat acquired or restored/enhanced for every acre of habitat occupied by the special status plant that will be disturbed by the Project Disturbance Area (for example if the area occupied by the special status plant collectively measured is 1⁄4 acre than the compensatory mitigation will be 3⁄4 of an acre).
 The mitigation ratio for CNDDB Rank 2 plants shall be 2:1.
 So, for the example above, the mitigation ratio would be one-half acre for the Rank 2 plants.